Chart Color Schemes

 Health

-Among older, at-risk cohorts, the prevalence is near the nation's average.
-Approximately 51% (~4,247 people) of the total population has private health cover.
+Private health cover is relatively low, at approximately 51% of the total population (~4,297 people), compared to 55.8% in Greater Brisbane.
 The most common medical conditions are mental health issues and asthma, affecting 9.1 and 8.9% of residents respectively.
-72.2% of residents declare themselves completely clear of medical ailments, compared to 72.4% across Greater Brisbane.
-Springfield has 8.0% (667 people) of residents aged 65 and over.
-Health outcomes among seniors are above average, requiring more attention than the broader population.
+72.2% of residents declare themselves completely clear of medical ailments, compared to 69.2% in Greater Brisbane.
+Health outcomes among the working-age population are typical.
+The area has 8.0% of residents aged 65 and over (667 people), lower than the 15.0% in Greater Brisbane.
+Health outcomes among seniors are above average, with national rankings broadly in line with the general population.

 Frequently Asked Questions - Health